 If you want to insure that you'll receive child support, you need to make sure that you get a divorce petition on file as soon as possible.
 You should get a lawyer to aid you in this process.
 Contact a licensed family law attorney in Oklahoma for help.

 I'm not sure what article you're referring to or what Court Order is being "re-done" based upon the information you provided.
 It is hard to answer your question specifically with this info.
-However, I would always suggest that you never agree to anything, or sign anything without have a lawyer...Read more »
+However, I would always suggest that you never agree to anything, or sign anything...Read more »

 My partner and I do not want to get married, but do want to ensure that we are each other's beneficiary, etc. We already have joint bank accounts, and plan to file Powers of Attorney.
-However I'm wondering if there are other rights and privileges spouses have which could be simulated through legal...
+However I'm wondering if there are other rights and privileges spouses have which could be simulated...
 Read more »